jeremy-farnault/react-game/README.md

     - ~~Click on hero in initiative get selected~~

 Action points zone
-    - Display it somewhere at the bottom.
-Near the current hero detail zone
+    - ~~Display it somewhere at the bottom.
+Near the current hero detail zone~~
+    - ~~Fix selection of actions~~
+    - When click on hero on battlefield stop changing the tiles
+    - Change the tiles on change current hero

-~~Find a better way to display the details zone (above initiative zone see design in notebook)~~ Find a better way to display the actions
+~~Find a better way to display the details zone (above initiative zone see design in notebook)~~ Remove vertical scroll
+Find a better way to display the actions
 Find a way to separate visually inspected hero and current hero